-Plywood gets it strength from multiple layers of wood bonded together.
+Plywood gets its strength from multiple layers of wood bonded together.
 The wood grain alternates from layer to layer, adding significantly to the strength of the plywood sheet.
 A special grade of plywood called “CDX” is a popular choice for roof sheathing.
-No, the “X” in CDXplywood does not stand for “exterior.”
+No, the “X” in CDX plywood does not stand for “exterior.”
 Rather, it references the kind of glue used to bond the layers of veneer together.
 CDX plywood can withstand temporary exposure to rain and other moisture sources.
-For both roofers and homeowners, this characteristic of CDX plywood provides essential peace-of-mind.
+For both roofers and homeowners, this characteristic of CDX plywood provides essential peace of mind.
 With CDX plywood, the three letters represent:

 “A” grade plywood is devoid of knots and other imperfections, and it is the highest plywood grade.
 A C-grade surface is perfectly acceptable for use under shingles and roofing felt.
 The D-grade surface is perfectly acceptable on the underside of the plywood sheet.
 Overall, when it comes to roof sheathing, CDX plywood represents an ideal balance between price and functionality.

-1/2 or 3/4-inch Plywood for Roof Sheathing? - Traditionally, 1/2-in CDX plywood was common choice with 24-in rafter spacing.
-However, heavier roof loads may require the use of 3/4-in CDX plywood for roof sheathing.
+Half- or three-fourths-inch Plywood for Roof Sheathing?: Traditionally, half-inch CDX plywood was the common choice with 24-inch rafter spacing.
+However, heavier roof loads may require the use of three-fourths-inch CDX plywood for roof sheathing.
 Roofs with less pitch often carry heavier loads, including snow and ice accumulations in the winter.
 If plywood of inadequate thickness was used on your roof, a complete roof replacement is more likely.

-Zip wood is an engineered product known for its strength and durability.
-A key to zip wood is the use of a water-resistant barrier that still breathes.
+ZIP wood is an engineered product known for its strength and durability.
+A key to ZIP wood is the use of a water-resistant barrier that still breathes.
 This vapor permeable barrier eliminates the need for roofing felt.
-All five layers of Zip system insulated sheathing are very moisture resistant, making it easy to work with in places like Montgomery County known for such variable weather.
+All five layers of ZIP system insulated sheathing are moisture-resistant, making it easy to work with in places like Montgomery County known for such variable weather.

-The simplified two-step installation reduces labor costs by as much as 40 percent when compared to traditional plywood sheathing and felt installations.
+The simplified two-step installation reduces labor costs by as much as 40% when compared to traditional plywood sheathing and felt installations.
 Roofers simply install the panels and tape the seams.
 The final result is a continuous, rigid air barrier that greatly reduces air leakage.
-Homeowners enjoy greater energy efficiency, lower utility bills and a reduced carbon footprint.
+Homeowners enjoy greater energy efficiency, lower utility bills, and a reduced carbon footprint.

 However, In the 1980s, an estimated 1 million housing units were built with potentially defective FRT plywood.
 Although today’s sheathing does not present the same challenges, FRT plywood from several decades ago may degrade prematurely.
 Roof replacements are often the solution in such cases.